 Depending on the document’s purpose, currency may or may not need to be converted.
 Brochures and vouchers will likely benefit from conversion, so that the target audience can compare costs accurately.
 In contrast, press releases and announcements might not need currency amounts to be translated, since the primary focus is on the content of the text, not the numbers.

 If you’re unsure whether or not your project should convert currency amounts, you can always ask your language service provider for guidance.

 The answer to this question isn’t as simple as “the currency of the language you’re using.”
 If a translator is told to convert currency figures, but not the currency to use, he or she can’t always be expected to guess from the context of the project.

 A financial document could be translated into Spanish, for example, but if it refers to domestic sales, should the numbers be expressed in euro or pesos — be they Mexican or Argentine — or even US dollars?

 In situations like these, language service providers can work with you to offer advice.
 Depending on the intended audience(s) for a given document, you and your language service agency can determine the appropriate currency to translate into (if any), and inform the translator accordingly.
-This takes any guess-work out of the equation, so that you don’t end up with a Peruvian bank statement full of Chilean pesos.
+In some cases, you may even want to present both currencies, which allows for an immediate comparison.
+Working with a professional translation agency in this way takes any guess-work out of the equation, ensuring that the translation of your financial records leads to better business.